deqyra/tccppwiki/README.md

 Repository for the very much work-in-progress website for the Together C & C++ community focusing on tutorials, resources, and wiki-like content.

+Code is under the MIT license, site content is CC BY-SA.

 # Contributing

 Contributions are welcome!